blakeohare/ggj2024/roflang-doc.md

     $print("It is currently " + temperature.amount + " degrees " + temperature.scale[0].toUpper());
 ```

-## Full spellings
+## Abbreviations

-All abbreivations can be spelt out:
+If the syntax is too heavy, most syntax can be abbreviated:

 - `kkwt ____ who?`: `knock knock who's there ____ who?`
 - `gag`: `running gag`